 Billy was discovered catch wrestling by Ron Historyo at Atherton Football Club in 1912.
 The match, against Billy Nally, was reported as a closely fought contest between two good novices in the 9 stones division.
-Although Billy Beech was the more aggressive of the two it was who Nally took the match which lasted almost an hour and a half.
+Although Billy Beech was the more aggressive of the two it was Nally that took the match which lasted almost an hour and a half.

 By the time All-In wrestling was introduced in December, 1930 Billy was around forty years old.
 That’s quite an age for a change in direction and adapt to a new professional style, but Billy did it and was around for most of the decade.
 One newspaper report, from November 1938, says that the crowd affectionately named him “Grand-pa.”
 Grand-pa or not he knocked out his opponent, Jock Tyson, in the sixth round.